-- 17.1 The Group Chairman or, in his absence the Group Deputy Chair or, in his absence, one of the Group Non-Executive Directors, shall preside at meetings of the Council of Governors.
-If the person presiding at any such meeting has a conflict of interest in relation to the business being discussed, the Lead Governor of the Council of Governors will chair the meeting. - 17.2 Meetings of the Council of Governors shall be open to members of the public.
+- 17.1 The Group Chairman or, in his absence the Group Deputy Chairman or, in his absence, one of the Group Non-Executive Directors, shall preside at meetings of the Council of Governors.
+If the person presiding at any such meeting has a conflict of interest in relation to the business being discussed, the Lead Governor of the Council of Governors may support the Group Chairman, Group Deputy Chairman or a Group Non-Executive Director in the discussions for that part of the meeting (as appropriate). - 17.2 Meetings of the Council of Governors shall be open to members of the public.

-Members of the public may be excluded from all or part of a meeting for special reasons (in accordance with the Council of Governors Standing Orders Annex 6). - 17.3 For the purposes of obtaining information about the Trust's performance of its functions or the Directors' performance of their duties (and deciding whether to propose a vote on the Trust's or Directors' performance), the Council of Governors may require one or more of the Directors to attend a meeting. - 17.4 Further provisions about Council of Governors' Meetings are set out in Annex 6. - 18.
-Council of Governors (Standing Orders) - 18.1 The Standing Orders for the practice and procedure of the Council of Governors are attached at Annex 6. - 19.
-Council of Governors (Referral to the Panel) - 19.1 In this paragraph, the Panel means a panel of persons appointed by NHS Improvement to which a Governor of an NHS Foundation Trust may refer a question as to whether the Trust has failed or is failing: - 19.1.1 to act in accordance with its Constitution, or - 19.1.2 to act in accordance with provision made by or under Chapter 5 of the 2006 Act. - 19.2 A Governor may refer a question to the Panel only if more than half of the members of the Council of Governors voting approve the referral. - 20.
-Council of Governors (Conflicts of Interest of Governors) - or potential and whether that interest is direct or indirect, in any proposed contract or other matter which is under consideration or is to be considered by the Council of Governors, the Governor shall disclose that interest to the members of the Council of Governors as soon as he becomes aware of it.
-The Standing Orders for the Council of Governors (Annex 6) shall make provision for the disclosure of interests and arrangements for the exclusion of a Governor declaring any interest from any discussion or consideration of the matter in respect of which an interest has been disclosed.
+Members of the public may be excluded from all or part of a meeting for special reasons (in accordance with the Council of Governors Standing Orders Annex5). - 17.3 For the purposes of obtaining information about the Trust's performance of its functions or the Directors' performance of their duties (and deciding whether to propose a vote on the Trust's or Directors' performance), the Council of Governors may require one or more of the Directors to attend a meeting. - 17.4 Further provisions about Council of Governors' Meetings are set out in Annex5 (Standing Orders for the Practice and Procedure of the Council of Governors). - 18.
+Council of Governors (Standing Orders) - 18.1 The Standing Orders for the practice and procedure of the Council of Governors are attached at Annex 5 (Standing Orders for the Practice and Procedure of the Council of Governors). - 19.
+Council of Governors (Referral to the Panel) - 19.1 In this paragraph, the Panel means a panel of persons appointed by NHS England to which a Governor of an NHS Foundation Trust may refer a question as to whether the Trust has failed or is failing: - 19.1.1 to act in accordance with its Constitution, or - 19.1.2 to act in accordance with provision made by or under Chapter 5 of the 2006 Act. - 19.2 A Governor may refer a question to the Panel only if more than half of the members of the Council of Governors voting approve the referral. - 1 The panel has been disbanded as at July 2023 the Council of Governors as soon as he becomes aware of it.
+The Standing Orders for the Council of Governors (Annex 5) shall make provision for the disclosure of interests and arrangements for the exclusion of a Governor declaring any interest from any discussion or consideration of the matter in respect of which an interest has been disclosed.